A Treatise on Differential Geometry and its role in Relativity Theory: Metric tensor and inner product

 which shows that the transformation matrices are orthogonal.
-This class of orthogonal matrices forms a group, called Euclidean symmetry group or simply the \underline{orthogonal group} $O(n)$.\\\\
+This class of orthogonal matrices forms a group, called Euclidean symmetry group or simply the \underline{orthogonal group} $O(n)$.\\

 \underline{{\bf Note III:}} If the absolute value of the signature of the metric is less than the dimension of the vector space then the metric is called indefinite.
 In particular, for a $n$ dimensional vector space, if the signature of the metric is $n-2$ (in absolute value) then it is called a \underline{Lorentzian metric}.
 So the canonical form of the metric is either $diag \lbrace -1, +1, +1,\ldots , +1 \rbrace $ or $diag \lbrace +1, -1, -1, \ldots , -1\rbrace$.
-A four dimensional Lorentzian metric is called a \underline{Minkowski metric} and the corresponding vector space is called the Minkowski space$-$the space of Einstein's special theory of relativity.\\ If we denote the matrix corresponding to the Lorentz metric by $\eta$, {\it i.e.,}
+A four dimensional Lorentzian metric is called a \underline{Minkowski metric} and the corresponding vector space is called the Minkowski space$-$the space of Einstein's special theory of relativity.\\